-Every home will have varying temperatures through the seasons, and by and large, these are things that will not affect the growth and health of houseplants.
+Every home will have varying temperatures through the seasons.
+By and large, these are things that will not affect the growth and health of houseplants.
 Sudden and severe changes and extreme conditions, however, are what to avoid and be aware of.

-Although a plant may appear to be in a warm spot, if it is exposed to chilling and drying draughts, it will suffer.
+Although a plant may appear to be in a warm spot, if it is in the way of chilling and drying draughts, it will suffer.
 Obviously, doors and windows are the main culprits, but air bricks can also create a cold breeze.
 Don’t forget that a draught can carry a long way down a hallway.

 Overall, central heating can have a drying effect.
-In warm rooms, some plants may need to be sprayed with a light mist to retain sufficient humidity around their leaves.
+In warm rooms, some plants may need a light misting to retain sufficient humidity around their leaves.
 Avoid placing leafy plants near or above radiators as they may dry out excessively in the hot air around them, causing brown, crispy foliage.

 On the face of it, the ideal spot for a houseplant is a windowsill, but be aware, again, of extreme temperatures.
 Plants can be scorched easily on a sunny day, especially on leaves that are very close to, or touching, the glass.
 Temperature changes can also be more dramatic on a windowsill – it can get sweltering when the sun is out but dramatically colder at night (especially with single glazing).

-Further problems can be caused by draughty windows and frequent opening and closing of blinds or curtains, which can easily knock and damage a plant.
+Draughty windows and frequent opening and closing of blinds or curtains can cause further problems, as it can be easy to knock and damage a plant.
 Pets who enjoy looking out the window can also injure houseplants as they seek their own space on the windowsill.